 HOME—International Scouting—Highest Rank/Award/Badge

 First, we'd better define what we mean by 'highest rank'.
-Most national Scout associations have various awards for adults and Scouts.
+Most national Scout & Guide associations have various awards for adults and Scouts/Guides.
 These can include awards that are bestowed, such as a medal for bravery or saving life.
 And they can include other awards that can be earned, such as those for training or service.
-But by 'highest rank' (award/badge), we are referring to the highest award for advancement (achievement) that a boy or girl (under age 18) can earn.
+But by 'highest rank' (award/badge), we are referring to the highest award for advancement (achievement) that a youth can earn (generally under age 18).

 Baden-Powell created the original system of Scout advancement, starting with Tenderfoot (basically a new or inexperienced Scout), followed by Second Class, and culminating with First Class.
 B-P's Scouting for Boys explains general requirements for these awards, which are often called 'ranks' or 'awards' (and sometimes 'badges') in English-speaking countries.
 In 1909, Britain's King Edward VII authorized a new top rank, King's Scout (called Queen's Scout since approval by Queen Elizabeth II in 1953).
 This is available to Scouts in countries that are members of the UK Commonwealth.
-A similar Queen's Guide award is authorized for Girl Guides.
-Many national Scout associations have since created similar highest awards.
+Although Girl Guides started in 1910, it wasn't until 1946 that King George VI authorized the Queen's Guide award (whose patron was King George's wife, Queen Elizabeth [not to be confused with her daughter, the current Queen Elizabeth]).
+Many national Scout & Guide associations have also created similar highest awards.

-Some national Scout associations do not have an advancement system, and hence do not have a highest level of advancement/achievement/rank that a Scout can earn.
-For those associations that have an advancement system, they often have a highest award for each program section (Cub Scouts, Boy Scouts, Venturers, Rovers, etc).
-But the highest award, and the one with the most prestige (and carryover value into the adult world) is typically the top award available to a Scout in the association's program for older Scouts (typically aged about 14 until 18, although some associations that have Rovers allow earning their top award up to about age 25, and some have a separate top award for adult Rovers).
+Some national Scout/Guide associations do not have an advancement system, and hence do not have a highest level of advancement/achievement/rank that a Scout or Guide can earn.
+For those associations that have an advancement system, they often have a highest award for each program section (Cub Scouts/Brownies, Boy Scouts/Girl Guides, Venturers, Rovers, etc).
+But the highest award, and the one with the most prestige (and carryover value into the adult world) is typically the top award available to a Scout or Guide in the association's program for high-school-aged youth (typically aged about 14 until 18, although some associations that have Rovers allow earning their top award up to about age 25, and some have a separate top award for adult Rovers).

 Prestige.
 The highest award in some countries carries significant prestige and value beyond Scouting.
 But in those countries where they have a highest award for each program section, each with an identical name, we doubt there is much recognition outside of Scouting for such awards.
 For example, the Eagle Scout award in the US is well-known outside of Scouting, tends to 'open doors' in job or university applications, and even gains the recipient an early rank advancement in the US military forces.
 We would be curious to hear from you about the prestige (or lack thereof) of the highest awards in other countries.